Pregnancy Care 6 min read

 Read Health Benefits of Daily Physical Activity during Pregnancy

-• Nutrition: Consume a variety of foods to meet your energy, protein, vitamin, and mineral needs.
+• Nutrition: Eat a variety of foods to meet your energy, protein, vitamin, and mineral needs.
+Iron and folate matter especially now, as your blood volume rises and your baby’s brain and spine keep developing.

-Pregnancy can be a wonderful and exciting time, but its also normal to occasionally experience anxiety or low mood.
-Sometimes, one or both parents experience difficult emotions during pregnancy, such as being worried about the birth or about coping as a parent.
+Pregnancy can be an exciting time, but it is also normal to feel anxious or low at points.
+Sometimes one or both parents struggle with difficult emotions, such as worry about the birth or about coping as a parent.
+Talking through these things together early can help.
+Many couples find it useful to have a few honest conversations now, before life gets busier.

 If you find yourself concerned about experiencing anxiety, feelings of low mood, or depression, consult doctor, obstetrician or midwife.